ozgurshn/BanknoteClassifier/README.markdown

 # Resnet50 with CoreML

-This is the **Resnet50** neural network running on the shiny new CoreML framework.
+This is the **Resnet50** neural network running on the CoreML framework.
 It uses fine-tuned Resnet50 to recognize Turkish banknotes.

 It runs from a live video feed and performs a prediction as often as it can manage.
 If your device becomes too hot, change the `setUpCamera()` method in **ViewController.swift** to do `videoCapture.fps = 5`.